junchaoshi/sports1.1/README.md

     - Example use 3:

-    The user wishes to map several untrimmed mouse sequencing files downloaded from NCBI or somewhere else to mouse reference genome, miRNA database, tRNA database, rRNA database, piRNA database, ensembl noncoding RNA database and Rfam database by using 4 CPU threads, then to output the result to the address: '/foo/bar/output/' and keep all the intermediate files generated during the running progress.
+    The user wants to map several untrimmed mouse sequencing files downloaded from NCBI or somewhere else to mouse reference genome, miRNA database, tRNA database, rRNA database, piRNA database, ensembl noncoding RNA database and Rfam database by using 4 CPU threads, then to output the result to the address: '/foo/bar/output/' and keep all the intermediate files generated during the running progress.

     ```
     Put all the sequencing files into a folder, e.g.: